-The finance department shall notify the Grant Manager when the funds have been budgeted and are ready for expenditure by the appropriate campus or department.
+The CFO shall notify the Grant Manager when the funds have been budgeted and are ready for expenditure by the appropriate campus or department.

-902.2 General Provisions and Assurances
+General Provisions and Assurances

-General provisions and assurances apply to all grants administered by TEA.
+General provisions and assurances apply to grants administered by TEA.
 Additional provisions and assurances may apply to specific grants.
-The grant manager shall inform all staff involved in the expenditure of grant funds of the provisions and assurances for each grant program, as appropriate.
+The grant manager shall inform staff involved in the expenditure of grant funds of the provisions and assurances for each grant program, as appropriate.